nais/doc/content/deploy/naisd.md

 ## Delete application

-We are also working on a delete-endpoint, for deletion of all components and resources for your application.
-For now it is a bit buggy, and so we also recommend running the Kubectl-operations.
+When using Naisd, the only way to remove your application is to use the delete-endpoint.
+This will remove all the Kubernetes resources made for your application.

 ### Delete endpoint